Without goals, you’re aiming at nothing and hitting it each time. They give us each a target to aim at.

 We all probably realize we need better focus in our lives to take care of what we feel we need to do or should be doing.
-The real issue for most of us is how to maintain that focus.
+The actual issue for most of us is how to maintain that focus.
 Here are a few tips I’ve learned in my life.
 Some Mental Downtime is Good for […]

-Crafting my own personal mission statement has been one of the best things I’ve ever done.
+Crafting my personal mission statement has been one of the best things I’ve ever done.
 My personal mission statement has saved me much time, money, and frustration in my life.
 I think many of us when we hear the phrase “mission statement” don’t think of ourselves.
 You think of a large organization or business.
-Yet, […]
+Yet, it can […]

 A reader asked me, Your post on “saying no” hit home for me.
 I don’t handle saying no well.
 I say yes and then regret it.
 I feel like a jerk if I say no too many times to people or events.
 Then I burn out quickly if I have too much going on.
 I’ve […]

 I post quite a few articles on getting things done.
 I’m always making goals, to-do lists, and trying to press forwards.
 However, when it comes to goals, schedules, to-do lists, and productivity in general, there are a few common misconceptions and complaints I’ve heard.
 Misconception #1: Productivity Means Less Time for People and Relationships This […]

 In recent years, I’ve been learning more than I ever thought possible about exercise: the proper way to do it, the value of it, and so forth.
 I’ve been amazed at how some of what I’ve learned specifically about exercise also applies generally in all of life.
 Take for example the concept of rest and […]